Skip to content

-Sailing on the islands and along the Spanish Mediterranean coast
+Sailing the islands and along the Spanish Mediterranean coast

-Spain's Mediterranean coast, from Catalonia to Andalusia, via Valencia and Murcia, is a must-see destination for sailors in search of sun, culture and maritime adventure.
+The Mediterranean coast of Spain, stretching from the Catalonia has Andalusia passing by Valence And Murcia, is a must-see destination for sailors in search of sun, culture and maritime adventures.

-With its secluded coves, towns steeped in history and crystal-clear waters, every port of call is an invitation to discover.
-And let's not forget the jewels of the Balearic Islands - Mallorca, Menorca and Ibiza - where nature and luxury meet.
+With its secluded coves, its towns with a rich historical heritage and its crystal clear waters, each stopover is an invitation to discovery.
+And let's not forget the jewels of the Balearic Islands – Majorca, Menorca and Ibiza – where nature and luxury meet.

-Plan your maritime itinerary in Spain and explore these emblematic destinations with your boat, while taking advantage of Orca Retail's expertise to plan your voyage at sea.
+Plan your maritime itinerary in Spain and explore these emblematic destinations with your boat, while benefiting from the expertise of Orca Retail to plan your sea trip.

 Barcelona

 Barcelona, the cosmopolitan capital of Catalonia, is a vibrant city where art, history and modernity intertwine harmoniously.
-Don't miss Gaudí's masterpieces, such as the Sagrada Família and Parc Güell.
+Don't miss Gaudí's masterpieces, such as the Sagrada Familia or the Park Güell.

-Stroll along the Ramblas, explore the Gothic Quarter and be charmed by the Barceloneta beach, ideal for a sunny break after a day of discovery.
+Stroll along the Ramblas, explore the Gothic Quarter and let yourself be charmed by the beach of the Barceloneta, ideal for a break in the sun after a day of discovery.

-Food lovers will delight in tapas and local seafood, while culture fans can enjoy museums such as the Museu Picasso or the MNAC.
+Food lovers will delight in local tapas and seafood, while culture fans can enjoy museums, such as the Picasso Museum or the MNAC.

 Sailing in Barcelona

-The port of Barcelona is one of the most modern in the Mediterranean, offering a wide range of services for yachtsmen.
+The port of Barcelona is one of the most modern in the Mediterranean, offering a wide range of services for boaters.

-Sailing conditions are generally favorable, with calm seas for most of the year.
-However, in winter, the tramontana winds can pose a challenge.
-The seabed is mainly sandy, but caution is advised near busy port areas.
+Sailing conditions are generally favourable, with a calm sea for most of the year.
+However, in winter, the winds from the tramontane can pose challenges.
+The seabed is mainly sandy, but caution is required near busy port areas.

 Valence